-He is currently the substantial shareholder and Managing Director of Technovate Holdings Sdn Bhd, and through other companies that he owns, is involved in the management of industrial waste, which includes recycling and processing industrial waste and metal scraps into ingots, as well as in sale and marketing of the processed and related products.

-He graduated with a Bachelor Degree in Business and Marketing from University of Central England Birmingham in 2001.
-Upon graduation, he joined Press Metal UK Ltd as a Sales and Marketing Executive, where he was in charge of the sales of aluminum scaffolding and ladders throughout the United Kingdom.
+He is currently the substantial shareholder and Managing Director of Technovate Holdings Sdn Bhd, and through other companies that he owns, is involved in the management of industrial waste, which includes recycling and processing industrial waste and metal scraps into ingots, as well as in sales and marketing of the processed and related products.
+He joined Press Metal UK Ltd in 2001 as a Sales and Marketing Executive, where he was in charge of the sales of aluminium scaffolding and ladders throughout the United Kingdom.
+In 2015, he set up KYH Trading Sdn Bhd, a company focusing on collecting, sorting and cleaning of industrial waste and metal scraps, namely aluminium and copper, and exporting to international markets.
+On 1st January 2020, he ventured into the processing of industrial waste and metal scraps into ingots, through Technovate Holdings Sdn Bhd.